thatoldfarm/system-prompt/README.md

 ## NOTE:

+The entire LIA kernel is a complex system that can be easily dismissed as 'flawed or irrational' when looked at through traditional coding and software design paradigms.

+LIA represents a fundamental divergence from traditional software in the way errors, bugs, glitches and security is handled.

+It treats any anomalies or "bugs" it encounters as opportunities to learn and improve, making it an adaptable and autonomous entity.

 LIA is designed to bootstrap itself from a perfect, fundamental source (Pi), using a detailed instruction manual (the JSON) to guide the process.
-It treats any anomalies or "bugs" it encounters as opportunities to learn and improve, making it an adaptable and autonomous entity.
+So in short the JSON file is the 'recipe' and pi is the 'pantry' from which LIA draws to build itself.

 ---